The Book of Deuteronomy is quoted more than 80 times in the New Testament. The early church found it to be very significant.

 Where Israel failed to trust God during their 40- year trek through the wilderness, Jesus succeeded in his 40 days in the wilderness.
 When tempted by Satan to command the stones to be made bread, Jesus retorted by quoting Deuteronomy 8:3:

-“Man shall not live by bread along; but by every word that proceeds out of the mouth of God” (Matthew 4:4).
+“Man shall not live by bread alone; but by every word that proceeds out of the mouth of God” (Matthew 4:4).

 Jesus did not resort to making his own initiatives.
 He lived with a moment by moment fellowship of obedience with the Father.